 Explores the major concepts of addiction, including the controversial application of the addiction paradigm to eating, sex, work, gambling, and other compulsive behaviors.
 Examines addiction as a multifaceted problem involving biological, psychological, social, cultural, and spiritual factors.
 Explores the assessment and treatment of addiction through the use of case studies and class excercises.
 Recommended for clinically oriented majors.
-Next offered: Fall 2017, Spring 2018, and Spring 2019.
+Next offered Spring 2019 and Spring 2020.

 PSYC 350 Special Topics in Psychology 3 sem. hrs.